terraform-aws-modules/terraform-aws-eks/README.md

 > }
 >```
 >
-> If you try to disable by simply removing the `compute_config` block, this will fail to disble EKS Auto Mode.
+> If you try to disable by simply removing the `compute_config` block, this will fail to disable EKS Auto Mode.
 Only after applying with `enabled = false` can you then remove the `compute_config` block from your configurations.

 ```hcl
 module "eks" {